 Repeat this method.
-Insert into (C), come out of (D), yarn over, pull through both (C and D), yarn over, pull through both loops on hook.
+Insert into (C), come out of (D/ red), yarn over, pull through both (C and D), yarn over, pull through both loops on hook.

 You can see here the single crochets that have been formed.
-You can create stitches across rows to create interesting shapes and patterns or turn the stitches.
+You can change the direction of the row by inserting down into the row below for example and continuing.